CalvinKent/My-LaTeX/README.md

 #### Note to user:

-User should CTRL + F `CHANGE ME` in `CKpremable.sty` and properly setup the figures directory.
+User should find `CHANGE ME` in `CKpremable.sty` and edit accordingly to properly setup the figures directory.

 ### Changes from v18:

 - Cleaned the code and deleted unnecessary cluttering macros
 - Merged Crowdmark.sty and PrintedAssignment.sty into CKassignment.sty
-- Various macros behave accordingly to specific class. i.e. if the class is specified as PMATH 351, then the figures path is automatically set to figures/pmath351 folder etc.
+- Various macros now behave accordingly to specific class. e.g. if the class is specified as PMATH 351, then the figures path is automatically set to figures/pmath351 folder

-NOTE: Ideally, user should use only the packages they need for their document.
+**NOTE:** Ideally, user should use only the packages they need for their document.
 For ease of use, I included most of the packages I use in my preamble.
 This is very practical but highly inefficient.

 ### Description of .sty files.